-Appointed in July, the Citizens Advisory Committee (CAC) is charged with helping the City Council complete the long-awaited update to the city's Comprehensive Plan, which is often referred to as the city's "land-use bible."
-The update began in 2006 and the city plans to complete it by the end of 2016, provided the update process doesn't take yet another swerve.
+Appointed in July, the Citizens Advisory Committee (CAC) is charged with providing input on the city's Comprehensive Plan, which guides the City Council's decision-making.
+The city aims to complete its update of the plan by the end of 2016.

-Last week, a group of citizens that includes PASZ President Cheryl Lilienstein and group members Joseph Hirsch and Tim Gray submitted a letter challenging the composition of the new citizens committee.
-The letter also included as its signatories long-time PAN leaders Sheri Furman and Annette Glanckopf, land-use watchdog Jeff Levinsky and residents Norm Beamer, Peter Taskovich, Neilson Buchanan, Elaine Meyer, Mark Nadim, Doug Moran, Becky Sanders, David Schrom and Robin Bayer.
+Last week, a group of citizens that includes PASZ President Cheryl Lilienstein and group members Tim Gray, Joseph Hirsch and Jack Levinsky submitted a letter challenging the composition of the new citizens committee.
+The letter also included as its signatories long-time PAN leaders Sheri Furman and Annette Glanckopf and residents Robin Bayer, Norm Beamer, Neilson Buchanan, Elaine Meyer, Doug Moran, Mark Nadim, Becky Sanders, David Schrom and Peter Taskovich.

 The group protested the inclusion on the panel of Dan Garber, a former planning commissioner who last month was elected by the committee to serve as its chair.
 The letter argues that Garber has a conflict of interest because he had worked for the city on 27 University Ave., a controversial and ultimately unsuccessful development proposed by developer John Arrillaga.